MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

 }
 ```

-### Disconnecting from the Server
+### Disconnecting from the server

  As soon as you are finished, you can disconnect from the server by using the Disconnect method.
 The following code sample shows you how to do it.
-The sample assumes that `svr` is a <xref:Microsoft.AnalysisServices.Server> object that exists in your code.
+The sample assumes that `svr` is a `<xref:Microsoft.AnalysisServices.Server>` object that exists in your code.

 ```
 if ( (svr != null) && ( svr.Connected))